elasticluster/elasticluster/docs/playbooks.rst

 * Ubuntu 16.04

-This playbook installs a Stand Alone Spark_ cluster with Alluxio_ and Jupyter_.
+This playbook installs a Stand Alone Spark_ cluster with Alluxio_ and Zeppelin_.
 The cluster comprises a Spark Master node (only 1 supported) and Spark Slave nodes.

 =================  ==================================================
 Ansible group      Action
 =================  ==================================================
 ``spark_master``   Install the Spark Master node: Spark Master,
-                   Alluxio Master and JupyterHub.
+                   Alluxio Master and Zeppelin.
 ``spark_slave``    Install the Spark Slave node: Spark Slave and
                    Alluxio Worker.
 =================  ==================================================